Your Diet

 • Omega-3 fatty acids have been shown to help some people with inflammatory arthritis.
 You can find these in oily fish (pilchards, sardines, mackerel and salmon, rapeseed oil, flaxseed oil and walnuts.
 Research suggests you need at least 2.7 g a day.
 Eating two portions of fish a week would only give you about 0.45 g per day, so you may want to take a supplement to reach the full amount.
 They act quite slowly so you’d need to give them at least a 3 month trial.
 Bear in mind high doses of omega-3 can give you mild stomach upsets.
 Don’t confuse fish body oil with fish liver oil (e.g. cod liver oil and halibut liver oil).
 It’s not safe to take fish liver oils in the large doses recommended for arthritis because of the risk of overdosing with vitamin A. This is particularly important for pregnant women, or women who might become pregnant, because vitamin A can harm the unborn baby.

-What we know about diet and axial SpA
+What does research tell us about diet and axial SpA

-What we know about axial SpA and the gut
+What does research tell us about axial SpA and the gut

 Researchers have been working over many years to understand the role of the gut bacteria in supporting your health, and how it may influence all sorts of diseases, including axial SpA.